aplsimple/doctest/README.md

 Note:
 This doctest was tested under Linux (Debian) and Windows.
 All bug fixes and corrections for other platforms would be appreciated.

-# Tips and traps

-PLEASE, NOTICE AGAIN: Do not include into the test blocks the commands that cannot be run or are unavailable (calls of external procedures etc.).

-If the whole of module should be spanned for doctesting, do not use *#% doctest* quotes.
-Use only docstrings (#% command, %> result) at that.

-If the last *#% doctest* quote isn't paired with lower *#> doctest* quote, the test block continues to the end of text.

-The middle unpaired *#% doctest* and the unpaired *#> doctest* are considered as errors making the test impossible.

-Results of commands are checked literally, though the starting and tailing spaces of *#%* and *#>* lines are ignored.

-If a command's result should contain starting/tailing spaces, it should be quoted with double quotes.
-The following `someformat` command

-    #% someformat 123
-    #> "  123"

-should return "  123" for the test to be OK.

-The following two tests are identical and both return the empty string:

-    #% set _ ""  ;# test #1
-    #> ""
-    #% set _ ""  ;# test #2
-    #>

-The absence of resulting *#>* means that a result isn't important (e.g. for GUI tests) and no messages are displayed in non-verbose doctest.

-At that, when "exec" is used the "&" might be fit at the end of command ("|" marks editor's frame):

-    |  #% doctest
-    |  #% exec wish ./GUImodule.tcl arg1 arg2 "arg 3" &
-    |  # ------ no result is waited here ------
-    |  #> doctest

-See e.g. *pavecli.tlc* in [pave](https://github.com/aplsimple/pave).

-Of course, "exec" and similar commands need executing the doctest in unsafe interpreter (see "Usage" below).

-NOTE: the successive *#%* commands form the suite with the result returned by the last command.
-See the example of command31-32-33 suite above.

-A tested command can throw an exception considered as its normal result under some conditions.
-See the example below.

-Run the doctest on this text to see how it works.

-This thing might be helpful, namely: the doctest's usage isn't restricted with a code.
-A data file allowing #- or multi-line comments, might include the doctest strings for testing its contents, e.g. through something like:

-    |  #% doctest
-    |  #% exec tclsh module.tcl this_datafile.txt
-    |  #> doctest

-If a doctest body is large, it can be moved to a separate file to be sourced with a comment:

-    |  #% doctest source testedfile.test

-where *doctest source* may be of any case (Doctest Source, DOCTEST SOURCE etc.), *testedfile.test* contains the doctest body.
-Thus we don't clutter the code with the doctest body.

-See e.g. *obbit.tcl* and its sourced *tests/obbit_1.test* in [pave](https://github.com/aplsimple/pave).

 # Usage